nesktf/website/data/blog/1763908769-making-a-danmaku-engine-from-scratch/index.md

 }

 entity_movement entity_movement::move_linear(vec2 vel) {
-  // Move at velocity `vel`, with no initial acceleration and no damp value return {vel, vec2{0.f}, 1.f};
+  // Move at velocity vel, with no initial acceleration and no damp value return {vel, vec2{0.f}, 1.f};
 }